IWA PROCEDURAL MANUAL

 C) If a driver fails to take the equalizer buoys and finishes the race, the driver will be scored as sunk (S) at the last lap just prior to the first Equalizer buoy.

-E) If a driver fails to show to the line for his/her heat, the driver will be marked as a DNS to reflect “do no start”.
+D) If a driver fails to show to the line for his/her heat, the driver will be marked as a DNS to reflect “do no start”.
 If a driver has all DNS’s during qualifying in a class, the driver will receive 0 points for that event.
 This will ensure no points given at the event if driver fails to meet criteria in XII-B for the weekend.

-F) Drivers that drive recklessly or if determined to be in unsafe operation, as determined by the Race Officials, and endanger spectators, another driver, or a Race Official will receive a last place for that heat.
+E) Drivers that drive recklessly or if determined to be in unsafe operation, as determined by the Race Officials, and endanger spectators, another driver, or a Race Official will receive a last place for that heat.

-G) The signal to end the race is the checkered flag for all drivers, no matter of position (one checkered, all checkered).
+F) The signal to end the race is the checkered flag for all drivers, no matter of position (one checkered, all checkered).
 This means all drivers still racing need to cross the checkered flag to be counted as finishing the race.
 All drivers should race to checkered flag/finish line.
 This also means if you leave the track before crossing the finish line you could be scored lower in rank than a driver who crosses the finish line.

-H) Top 10 Pro Open Season Points winners from prior year will be granted premier front row parking at each event they are registered for.
+G) Top 10 Pro Open Season Points winners from prior year will be granted premier front row parking at each event they are registered for.

 XIII.
 WORLD SERIES / YEAR END BONUS POINT SYSTEMS